monasca/monasca-agents-installer/README.md

 | `monasca_statsd_port` | no       | `8125`  | `8126`          | Integer value for statsd daemon port number. **If default port number is used, set the other number (e.g. 8126) which is not used.** |

 For more parameters, please see [Monasca Agent Documentation](https://github.com/openstack/monasca-agent/blob/master/docs/Agent.md#explanation-of-primary-monasca-setup-command-line-parameters).

+By default if files: `agent.yaml`, `supervisor.conf`
+and `monasca-agent.service` exists they are not overwritten so if you want to update them with new settings you need to add `--overwrite_conf` option.

 This will create and run a new service file `/etc/systemd/system/monasca-agent.service` with the configuration set as per the arguments mentioned above.